 Scholarly Commons Citation

 Abernathy, Charles F., "Title VI and the Constitution: A Regulatory Model for Defining ‘Discrimination’" (1981).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1400.
+1400.